carla-simulator/carla/Docs/measurements.md

 Key                             | Type      | Description
 ------------------------------- | --------- | ------------
 id                              | uint32    | Agent ID
-vehicle.forward_speed           | float     | Forward speed of the vehicle in m/s
-vehicle.transform               | Transform | Agent-to-world transform
-vehicle.bounding_box.transform  | Transform | Transform of the bounding box relative to the vehicle vehicle.bounding_box.extent     | Vector3D  | Radii dimensions of the bounding box in meters
+vehicle.forward_speed           | float     | Forward speed of the vehicle in m/s, is the linear speed projected to the forward vector of the chassis of the vehicle vehicle.transform               | Transform | Agent-to-world transform vehicle.bounding_box.transform  | Transform | Transform of the bounding box relative to the vehicle vehicle.bounding_box.extent     | Vector3D  | Radii dimensions of the bounding box in meters